nchaigne/dhcperfcli/INSTALL.md

 Then configure and build FreeRADIUS as described previously.

+## Deploy

+### Install the libraries

+If you're deploying *dhcperfcli* on a host different from that where it was built, you will need to install the libraries it was linked with.
+For packaged libraries, simply install the non-devel version using your package manager (they may already be available, depending on your distro).

+For example:

+>__`yum -y install libtalloc libpcap libcurl json-c`__

+For libkqueue, you must either deploy the library at the same location (installation prefix), or update `LD_LIBRARY_PATH` environment variable accordingly.

+Likewise for FreeRADIUS libraries.
+The safest option is to deploy all of FreeRADIUS directory tree in the configured installation prefix.

 ### Update PATH

-You will need to update your PATH environment variable so you can execute the program from wherever.<br>
+You will need to update your `PATH` environment variable so you can execute the program from wherever.<br>
 For example:
 >__`export PATH=/opt/freeradius/4.0.x/sbin:$PATH`__